Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/4-electronics.md

 ## Install Electronics Into Enclosure

 The final step is to slide the completed electronics bracket into the enclosure.
-The GPS Antennae side of the bracket should go into the enclosure first, so that the USB C power connect on the bottom of the Rapsberry Pi Carrier board is accessible at the bottom.
+The GPS Antennae side of the bracket should go into the enclosure first, so that the USB C power connector on the bottom of the Rapsberry Pi Carrier board is accessible at the bottom.
 See this image with the body of the enclosure cut away:

 ![orientation](images/bracket_orientation.png)

 ## Assembly complete!

 The electronics assembly is now complete!
-The only piecdes you should have left are the SD card and power cord which we will install in the next steps.
+The only pieces you should have left are the SD card and power cord which we will install in the next steps.

 ## Next Step
 [Software Installation](5-software.md)